kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/Reentrancy-problem.md

 [[Images/YChangedWithoutReentrancyPrevention.png]]

 Remember that `InitModel` serves as an event handler for `Clear`.
 We see that `YChanged` event handler was called from inside of `InitModel` - the case of the reentrance again.
-Remove comments in `Mvc.Activate` and run it again - now it should be alright.
+Remove comments in `Mvc.Start` and run it again - now it should be alright.
 To make it even more interesting uncomment call to `Checked` and run - you'll see "Reentrancy has been detected." exception.

 ### Small Embellishments